 Some invasive species are especially sneaky, disguising themselves as beautiful flowers or charismatic creatures.
 Don't be fooled—here's your guide to some of the worst offenders.

-- Nature Photo Contest Winners Announced
+- Student Nature Photo Contest Winners Announced